 these substances show how mature the lungs are.
 They let you know if your baby will be able to

 This test may also be

 done later in pregnancy if your doctor thinks you may have an infection of the amniotic fluid

 Health Tools help you make wise health decisions or take action to improve your health.

 You may choose to have this test because:

-Amniocentesis can tell the gender of your fetus.
+Amniocentesis can tell the sex of your baby.
 This is

-important when you or the father may be able to pass on a disease that occurs
+important when you or the father may pass on a disease that occurs

 mainly in males.